-The criminal case against Ferrell, now 39, was dropped when Orleans Parish District Attorney Leon Cannizzaro refused to pursue it and instead charged Ferrell with filing false statements, the newspaper reports.
+The criminal case against Ferrell, now 39, was dropped when Orleans Parish District Attorney Leon Cannizzaro refused to pursue it and instead charged Gaubert with filing false statements, the newspaper reports.

 An earlier Times-Picayune article provides additional details about Gaubert’s accusations against Ferrell.
 She claimed he shot explicit upskirt footage of her without her permission during a consensual encounter after she had been drinking, and then sought to obtain money from her in return for turning over the film.

 In his suit, Ferrell says he was arrested for video voyeurism and extortion based on unsubstantiated claims by Gaubert.
 For example, she claimed he had sent a demanding email “which did not exist,” the suit says, yet authorities did not insist on seeing it before proceeding with the case against him.

 Ferrell also complains that law enforcement did not talk to him, look at the cellphone video or review the police report he made at the time of the 2012 incident before arresting him.

 Those in charge of the criminal investigation of Ferrell “did not even require the minimal step of requiring a search of prior reports regarding this incident, or open criminal litigation in the parish in which these officers operate, prior to issuing a baseless arrest warrant,” his lawsuit says.